sankaranarayananMG/BUS-BOOKING-IN-PYTHON/README.md

 # BUS-BOOKING-IN-PYTHON
-BHC project on III Bvoc it M.Sankaran 215915143
+BHC project on III Bvoc it M.Sankaranarayanan 215915143

 # ABOUT MY PROJECT
 That’s my 3-year project and pycharm is the platform to create this project